ContainerCraft/100DaysOfHomelab/docs/platform/test.md

 ## FAQ:
   - Q.1: Where do the vm images come from?
-  - A.1: All images are built directly from upstream sources via [public opensource pipelines on Github](https://github.com/ContainerCraft/qubo/actions)
+  - A.1: All images are built directly from upstream sources via [public opensource pipelines](https://github.com/ContainerCraft/kmi)

   - Q.2: Can I change my ssh key after deploying virtual machines?